-2.4.2.1 Protection of public health and safety
+2.5.2.1 Protection of public health and safety

-FSANZ completed a safety and risk assessment (Supporting Document 1) which is summarised in Section 2.1 of this Report.
-The assessment concluded that there are no public health and safety concerns from the addition of 2'-FL/DFL, LNT, 6'-SL or 3'-SL at the proposed amounts.
-Additionally, the weight of evidence supports beneficial health effects of HiMOs added to IFP.
+FSANZ completed a safety and risk assessment (SD1) which is summarised in Section 2.1 of this report.
+The assessment concluded that there are no public health and safety concerns from the addition of applicant's 2'-FL/DFL, LNT, 6'-SL or 3'-SL at the proposed amounts.
+Additionally, the weight of evidence supports beneficial health effects of HiMOs added to infant formula products.

-2.4.2.2 The provision of adequate information relating to food to enable consumers to make informed choices
+2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices

-Current labelling requirements discussed in section 2.2.8 would apply to 2'-FL/DFL, LNT, 6'-SL, and 3'-SL when added to IFP and would provide information to enable consumers to make an informed choice.
+Current labelling requirements discussed in Section 2.2.8 will apply to the permitted 2'-FL/DFL, LNT, 6'-SL, and 3'-SL when added to infant formula products and will provide information to enable consumers to make an informed choice.

-2.4.2.3 The prevention of misleading or deceptive conduct
+2.5.2.3 The prevention of misleading or deceptive conduct

-Current labelling requirements, including prohibited representations which aim to prevent misleading or deceptive conduct, would apply to IFP containing 2'-FL/DFL, LNT, 6'-SL, and 3'-SL, either individually or in combination (see Section 2.2.8.3 above).
+Current labelling requirements, including prohibited representations which aim to prevent misleading or deceptive conduct, will apply to infant formula products containing the permitted 2'-FL/DFL, LNT, 6'-SL, and 3'-SL, either individually or in combination (see Section 2.3.8 above).

-2.4.3 Subsection 18(2) considerations
+2.5.3 Subsection 18(2) considerations